William Schwab is a partner in the Boston office of Latham & Watkins and a member of the firm's Private Equity and Mergers & Acquisitions Practices.

 - Resolute Anesthesia and Pain Solutions

-- Thayer Street Partners in its secondary investment in SESAC Inc.
+- Thayer Street Partners in a multiple secondary investments in private media and technology companies

 - Bregal Sagemount's equity and debt investment in Vital Insights